wrengit/Recipe-Book/README.md

 ##### Security

-The site has been designed defensivly, such that a user may not access any part of the page with out the proper verfication.
+The site has been designed defensively, such that a user may not access any part of the page with out the proper verification.
 All CRUD operations to the DB were tested to ensure that editing url strings, and retrieving information (such as objectId's from the source code) could not be used to defeat the security measures.

 ### Issues

-Ocassionally, on mobile devices, the recipe card images slightly change width, or sequentially get narrower down the view.
+Occasionally, on mobile devices, the recipe card images slightly change width, or sequentially get narrower down the view.
 Refreshing the view resets the images to their proper size.
 This has not been able to be reliably produced, and so the cause is not determined.

 ### User stories